RAAL La Louvière: RAAL La Louvière (2017–present)

-Meanwhile, after the disintegration of the historic RAA La Louvière into lower tier clubs in Charleroi, URS Center became La Louvière's primary club and took the name UR La Louvière Centre.
+Meanwhile, after the disintegration of the historic RAA La Louvière into lower-tier clubs in Charleroi, URS Center became La Louvière's primary club and took the name UR La Louvière Centre.
 Yet, not everyone thought that this club was really the replacement for RAAL.
 Under the initiative of former footballer Salvatore Curaba, the matricule number of Racing Charleroi Couillet Fleurus was taken over and the name was changed to RAAL La Louvière, with the club returning to the city of La Louvière.
 In the 2017–18 season, the club started competing in the fifth-tier Belgian Third Amateur Division, where the club immediately won the title in its inaugural season.

+In the 2023–24 season, RAAL La Louvière secured promotion to the second-tier Challenger Pro League for the first time in history as champions of Belgian National Division 1 after obtaining a license from professional league.

+On 18 April 2025, RAAL La Louvière secured promotion to the top-tier Belgian Pro League for the first time in history from next season as runner-up of Challenger Pro League after defeat Lommel 1–2 with own goal Yeboah Amankwah in 79th minute and Mouhamed Belkheir in 92nd minute and ended one-year stint in second tier.

+Stadium

+RAAL La Louvière move to new stadium from 2025 to 2026, after playing in Stade du Tivoli until 2025.